-Further content of the page is still in development as the AVMA collaborates with authorities and subject matter experts.
+This content is a result of AVMA collaboration with regulatory authorities and subject matter experts.
 If you have a question that is not addressed below, please contact your veterinarian or email us avmainfoavma [dot] org.

 Q: What is the risk of exposure to the Ebola virus in the U.S.?